pranjalpatni/Post-Office-simulation-using-Multithreading-and-Semaphores/README.md

 How to compile and run:
 To compile the source code, use the following command:

-javac Worker.java Customer.java PostOffice.java
+javac Worker.java Customer.java PostOffice.java Main.java

 To run the program, type the following command:

-java PostOffice
+java Main

 Difficulties Encountered: